squid-cache/squid-cache.github.io/Features/BetterStringBuffer.rst

 == Plan ==

 Implementing a single semi-generic referenced-String class that acts as both a parent-buffer and a child-string (see below) simultaneously is easy enough.
 Once created we can slowly migrate usage of it around Squid.
-If done carefully with a char* and SquidString  in/out conversion we can insert them seamlessly at any point in the code with no loss of performance, but an overall gain in places where two can reference each other.
+If done carefully with a char* and !SquidString  in/out conversion we can insert them seamlessly at any point in the code with no loss of performance, but an overall gain in places where two can reference each other.

   {i} Can you rewrite the above as a sequence of specific steps?
 This is a big and important project that will affect other code.
 Let's try to be clear about the steps.
 This will also help you describe the current status later.